snjlee58/snjlee58/README.md

 👋 Hi, I’m Sunny, an undergraduate (20학번) at Seoul National University studying Computer Science and Biological Sciences.
-Courses I have taken include Logic Design, Computer Programming (Java, C++, Python), and Data Structures.
+Courses I have taken include Data Structures, Database, Logic Design, and Computer Programming (Java, C++, Python).
 You can find the work that I submitted as part of my coursework in my repository.

 👀 I’m interested in iOS development, software development, and UI design.